-Subsequent to the issuance of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, the Company identified prior period misstatements related to the elimination of intercompany profit in inventory.
-Although the Company concluded that these misstatements were not material, either individually or in the aggregate, the Company elected to revise its previously issued consolidated financial statements to correct for these misstatements.
+Subsequent to the issuance of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, during the six months ended June 30, 2023, the Company identified prior period misstatements related to the elimination of intercompany balances and right of return assets.
+Although the Company concluded that these misstatements were not material, either individually or in the aggregate, the Company elected to revise its previously issued consolidated financial statements on a prospective basis to correct for these misstatements.
+These misstatements impacted the fiscal years 2020 to 2022 and the three months ended March 31, 2023.